Cholmes24/JID-0338/README.md

     * The user must have a Windows machine or a machine that utilizes a virtual machine that can host a Windows operating system.

-    * Command prompt and executing ipconfig command to find ipv4 router IP address.
+    * Access to command prompt and ability to execute ipconfig command to find IPv4 router IP address.

   * Mobile Application: